 If you have patients taking zolpidem or eszopiclone, instruct them to make sure that they allow for 8 hours of sleep each night.
-These medications are designed with an 8-hour period of sleep in mind, so not allowing the full time period may contribute to side effects.
+These medications are designed with an 8-hour period of sleep in mind, so not allowing the full time period may contribute to side effects, such as daytime sleepiness.

 Melatonin is another supplement that can be used to help regulate the sleep-wake cycle and may be effective for a patient experiencing insomnia.
 Melatonin is available over-the-counter.

 Barbiturates are a class of medications known as sedative hypnotic agents, and the key medication to know within this class is pentobarbital.
 Phenobarbital is a similar drug in the same class, though it has different dosage requirements and slower brain penetration.